vickydelk/DH110-UX/Assignment01/README.md

 ### #1 Visibility of System Status
-**Definition:** Users should be kept aware of the status of whatever they do on a site. <br /> **Evaluation:** This heuristic is met as all buttons and links are very explicitly labeled **Severity Rating:** 1
+**Definition:** Users should be kept aware of the status of whatever they do on a site. <br /> **Evaluation:** This heuristic is met as all buttons and links are very explicitly labeled <br />
+**Severity Rating:** 1

 ### #2 Match Between System and the Real World
-**Definition:** Design with phrases, concepts, and flows already familiar to the user. <br /> **Evaluation:** This is met because the selection table that allows users to select what information to view seems very familar and intuitive to use.
+**Definition:** Design with phrases, concepts, and flows already familiar to the user. <br /> **Evaluation:** This is met because the selection table that allows users to select what information to view seems very familar and intuitive to use. <br />
 **Severity Rating:** 1

 ### #3 User Control and Freedom
 **Definition:** Easily allow users to exit or undo tasks <br /> **Evaluation:** This heuristic is not met because when a user errors (i.e., clicks on a link by mistake) it's not very easy to undo it.
-The user must wait until they can go back, and when they use the "back arrow" to do so, the user is not brought to the same place they were.
+The user must wait until they can go back, and when they use the "back arrow" to do so, the user is not brought to the same place they were. <br />
 **Severity Rating:** 3

 ### #4 Consistency and Standards
 **Definition:** Make uniform design and concept decisions across the whole of your application. <br /> **Evaluation:** This heuristic is not met.
-The top half of the page is very dull with mostly text while the articles linked at the bottom are very colorful and bright.
+The top half of the page is very dull with mostly text while the articles linked at the bottom are very colorful and bright.<br />
 **Severity Rating:** 2

 ### #5 Error Prevention
 **Definition:** Anticipate and prevent users' errors before they happen. <br /> **Evaluation:** This heuristic is not met, if the user accidentally makes an error they must suffer the consequences.
-The site does not have any built in safety mechanisims.
+The site does not have any built in safety mechanisims. <br />
 **Severity Rating:** 2

 ### #6 Recognition Rather Than Recall